bliof-test/shipment_tracker/README.md

 [![](http://i.imgur.com/VkjlJmj.jpg)](https://www.flickr.com/photos/britishlibrary/11237769263/)

-Tracks shipment of software versions for audit purposes.
+Tracks software versions during the release cycle for audit purposes.

 The app has various "audit endpoints" to receive events, such as deploys, builds, ticket creations, etc.

 All received events are stored in the DB and are never modified.
 [Event sourcing] is used to replay each event allowing us to reconstruct the state of the system at any point in time.

-## Releases

-Merges in the deployment branch are tracked on the shipment tracker application and not GitHub.

 ## Getting Started